Reopening the Church

 - Make sure you have a face mask to bring to church and wear during Mass (we will have only a limited number of masks available for those who forget)

 We will continue to offer a Sunday Mass via YouTube, Facebook and through our parish website.
-We will move the time to 8:00 am to coincide with our normal mass time.
+We have moved the time to 8:00 am to coincide with our normal mass time.
 It has been watched by a lot of parishioners and friends, and honestly, we have been requested to continue this practice due to the comfort or discomfort level of being around large gatherings in the virus climate we are currently facing.
+God Bless,